 2. Don’t let compliant practices drop because you’re not in the office

-Many organisations will have felt the pressure to get remote working up and running as quickly as possible but this shouldn’t mean cutting compliance corners.
+Many organisations will have felt the pressure to get remote working up and running as quickly as possible.
+This urgency shouldn’t mean cutting compliance corners.
 If people are inexperienced at remote working, a sudden disparate workforce can potentially cause compliance issues.

 3. Make sure your technology set-up works for your team

-We have now all become even more dependent on technology for powering our businesses and it could prove disastrous should systems fail or data is lost.
+We have become even more dependent on technology for powering our businesses and it could prove disastrous should systems fail or data is lost.

 Working remotely might require additional capacity or services, so it’s worth having a conversation with your suppliers to see what they can offer to make remote working as efficient as possible for your business.

-Like our first tip, communication with your technology suppliers will ensure the best service for your needs – this might mean customising a solution to better fit your current requirements or ensuring you have additional support services for those who are getting used to home working.
+Like our first working from home tip, communication with your technology suppliers will ensure the best service for your needs.
+This increased communication might mean customising a solution to better fit your current requirements or ensuring you have additional support services for those who are getting accustomed to home working.

 Complimentary 2,500 e-signature pack for all businesses